trailofbits/it-depends/README.md

 It-Depends will output the full dependency hierarchy in JSON format.
 Additional output formats such as Graphviz/Dot are available via the `--output-format` option.

+It-Depends can automatically try to match packages against the [OSV vulnerability database](https://osv.dev/) with the `--audit` option.
+This is a best-effort matching as it is based on package names, which might not always consistent.
+Any discovered vulnerabilities are added to the JSON output.

 Here is an example of running It-Depends on its own source repository:
 ![](https://gist.githubusercontent.com/feliam/e906ce723333b2b55237a71c4028559e/raw/e60f46c35b215a73a37a1d1ce3bb43eaead76af4/it-depends-demo.svg?sanitize=1)